G-Levine/pupper_image_builder/readme.md

 * PiOS - checkout `pios` branch.

 ## Troubleshooting
+### No sound from Pupper speaker when using PiOS
+* You need to blacklist the DualSense controller audio device
+* sudo nano /etc/modprobe.d/blacklist.conf
+* Add: "blacklist snd_usb_audio"

 ###  Checksum error with the ubuntu desktop image
 * Most likely the image was updated but packer has cached the checksum and has not realized it should get the new checksum.
 * Delete .packer_plugins to make packer download the checksum again.